gege-xin/UCBgege/README.md

 ## Problem Description:

-The purpose of this C++ program is to simulate a simple banking system that allows a user to manage their account, including depositing and withdrawing money, updating account details, and investing money at specified rates.
-It also includes age-dependent recommendations for investments.
+This C++ program's goal is to replicate a basic banking system that enables users to manage their accounts, including making deposits and withdrawals, changing account information, and making investments at predetermined rates.
+Additionally, age-specific investing advice is included.

 ## Program Design and Algorithms:

-The program utilizes a single `struct` named `data1` to store customer details like first name, last name, amount of money, age, and money to be managed.
+To store client information such first and last names, the amount of money, the customer's age, and the amount of money to be handled, the software uses a single `struct` called `data1`.

-It uses two functions apart from `main()`. `inputdata()` is responsible for reading existing customer details from a file named `input.txt` and `updata()` updates customer data in a file named `newdata.txt`.
+`main()` is not the only function it calls; two more are.
+The functions `inputdata()` and `updata()` are in charge of reading and updating the customer data in the files `newdata.txt` and `input.txt`, respectively.

-In the `main()` function, the program checks whether a user has an account, and performs different operations based on the response.
-It handles deposits and withdrawals, updates user information, and provides a simple investment function with different rates based on user age.
+The software determines if a user has an account in the `main()` function, and then it decides what to do based on the result.
+It manages deposits and withdrawals, maintains user data, and offers a basic investing function with varying rates dependent on user age.

-The `manage()` function displays the available investment options based on the user's age.
+The `manage()` function evaluate the available investment options based on the user's age which is old or young people.

 ## User Interface:

-When a user runs the program, they're asked whether they have an account.
-If they do, they're prompted to input their VIP code.
-They can then choose to deposit or withdraw money, or update their information.
+The question of having an account is presented to the user when they launch the software.
+If they do, a popup for their VIP code appears.
+After that, they may decide whether to make a deposit or withdrawal or change their details.

-If a user does not have an account, they're prompted to create one by inputting their first name, last name, and age.
-They are then given a unique VIP code.
+A user is asked to enter their first name, last name, and age in order to establish an account if they don't already have one.
+After that, they receive a special VIP code.

-In both cases, users are given the option to invest money, and are shown a list of available investment options.
-They can choose an option and specify the amount they'd like to invest and for how many years.
+Users are offered the choice to invest money in both scenarios, and are presented with a selection of possible investment possibilities.
+They can select a possibility and set the sum and duration of their investment.

-The updated information is saved in `newdata.txt` once the user finishes using the program.
+We will save the updated information in `newdata.txt` while the user finishing using the program.

 ## Code Snippets: